Xiaofei-it/Shelly/doc/UTILITIES.md

 ## Stash

-Sometimes, in an action performed by a Domino, you want to save something for later use.
+Sometimes, in an action performed by a Domino, you want to save something for the following action to use.

 In this case, use the stash actions or stash functions, which are contained in the package `xiaofei.library.shelly.function.stashfunction`.
 These actions and functions are the same as their